benswift/benswift.github.io/_talks/rscs-retreat-2019-teaching-workshop.md

 2. what part of your course is the **least beneficial** for your students' learning?

-can be either an activity (e.g. lectures, labs) or a part thereof (e.g. assignment feedback, group work, live coding) but must be something you control as convenor
+can be either an activity (e.g. lectures, labs) or part thereof (e.g. assignment feedback, group work, live coding) or a particular tool/technique (e.g. Wattle quizzes) but must be something _you have control of_ as convenor

 ## workshop goals